xpfriend/pocci-image-jenkins-slave-python27/README.md

 What's this ?
 -------------
-[Jenkins](http://jenkins-ci.org/) slave for Python 2.7 applications.
+Pocci workspace container for Python 2.7 applications.